Kiki Bentzen- Principal Instructor

 Lilly- Associate Instructor

 Lilly became an Associate teacher of the Scottish Dance Teachers Alliance (SDTA) in 2020.
-She is currently dancing, singing and in 2021 will focus her university studies in linguistics.
-She is always eager to dance whenever given the chance & looks forward to sharing her love of Highland dance with new students.
+She is currently Highland dancing on Zoom, singing and in 2021 will focus her university studies in linguistics.
+She is always eager to dance whenever given the chance.
+Lilly is always moving and trying new things, but always looks for time to put on her dance Gillies!

 Bentzen School of Highland Dance